 19. Taking an afternoon nap when I can.

 If you resonate with my experience, struggle with cravings, needs stimulants on a daily basis or simply just want to make your life less hectic and more calm, have a think about whether you could try any of the suggestions above.

-As always, I love hearing from you so if you want to share what works for you or have questions please hop over to our facebook group – as they say, a problem shared is a problem halved!
+As always, I love hearing from you so if you want to share what works for you or have questions please add your comments below – as they say, a problem shared is a problem halved!

 Or if you’re concerned about how the pace of your life is affecting your health you can also email me if you’d prefer to share privately – I’m happy to help!

 Let me know how you get on with the suggestions above!